hboutemy/sigstore-java-poc/release-signature/README.md

 Default signature strategy is to sign each file separately, then have as many Rekor entries as there are files.

-Pro: as simple as current PGP
+Pro: as simple as current PGP, we can do it right now

-Con: for a large project release, this will create many 1,000's of Rekor entries, putting a high load on public Rekor instance
+Con: for a large project release, this will create many 1,000's of Rekor entries, putting a high load on public Rekor instance: is it a good idea to start doing this?

 ### strategy #2: 1 signature for the whole release